Blendtec/blog-plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.4 =

+The calendar has now been translated into Danish.
+Thank you to our Danish translator Thomas Christensen.

+= 3.3 =

+This version fixes an error handling apostrophes and ampersands in post titles in WordPress 4.0.

+= 3.2 =

+We now have a new option for specifying the default status of a new post and documented the option for specifying the default time of a post.

+The calendar is now doing a better job of reporting errors when it can't parse the post information from the blog.

+= 3.1.1 =

+This version is exactly the same as version 3.1, but it's been fully tested against WordPress 3.9.

+= 3.1 =

+The calendar now adds the category slugs for each post as a class for the line of that post in the calendar.

+The calendar has a new option called edcal_custom_posts_public to control if the calendar shows for private custom posts or not.

 = 3.0 =